ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/gettingstarted.md

 **Basically two things happened.**

-**First**, My Tested ASP.NET Core MVC needs to resolve the services required by the different components in your web application - controllers, view components, etc. By default, the testing framework is configured to need a **"TestStartup"** class at the root of the test project from where it prepares the global service provider.
-For this reason, we got an exception telling us we need to add the **"TestStartup"** class.
+**First**, My Tested ASP.NET Core MVC needs to resolve the services required by the different components in your web application - controllers, view components, etc. By default, the testing framework is configured to use a **"TestStartup"** class at the root of the test project (otherwise it tries to load the one from the web application).
+From there it prepares the global service provider and use it across the tests.
 Remember:

  - Each test project requires separate **"Startup"** class and bootstraps a separate test application and service provider.
 You may run different configurations in different test assemblies.
  - Each test runs in a scoped service lifetime - during a test all scoped services will be resolved by using the same instances and for the next test, other instances will be provided.
 My Tested ASP.NET Core MVC uses this nice little feature to run smooth and autonomous tests for storage providers like the **"DbContext"**, **"IMemoryCache"**, **"ViewDataDictionary"** and many others but more on that later in the tutorial.

-Besides the default **"TestStartup"** configuration there are two other options the developer can use - manual fluent configuration and per test setup without any globally registered services.
+Besides the default **"TestStartup"** configuration there are two other options the developer may use - manual fluent configuration and per test setup without any globally registered services.
 More information can be found [HERE](/guide/startuptypes.html).

 **Second**, the test failed because we did not have the required **"config.json"** file.
 If you take a look at the **"Startup"** file in the web project, you may see that the constructor of the class has the following lines of code: